Proxy Voting Policy

 In carrying out the above, GESB requires its appointed investment managers to:

-• Maintain its own internal voting guidelines or proxy voting policy.
-This may include guiding principles, the use of third party proxy adviser(s), escalation strategies, consideration of shareholder proposals on ESG matters, conflicts of interest and details on reporting
+• Maintain their own internal voting guidelines or proxy voting policy, which may include guiding principles, the use of third-party proxy adviser(s), escalation strategies, consideration of shareholder proposals on ESG matters, conflicts of interest and details on reporting

-• Exercise its voting responsibilities in line with its own proxy voting guidelines and with consideration of GESB’s voting guidance detailed above
+• Exercise their voting responsibilities in line with their own proxy voting guidelines and with consideration of GESB’s voting guidance provided above

 • Engage collaboratively or individually with the companies they invest in by meeting with company management and boards to raise issues and concerns prior to exercising voting rights.
-At a minimum, this should include companies that make a significant holding within the portfolio and/or companies with heightened ESG risk as identified by the investment manager, GESB, or an external data source
+At a minimum, this should include companies that make a significant holding within the portfolio and/or companies with heightened ESG risk as identified by the investment manager, or GESB

 • Report on voting activities if a vote is inconsistent with internal voting guidelines and/or GESB’s voting guidance

-• Provide supporting rationale for a decision, where a proposal is deemed to be contentious either by the manager or by GESB
+• Provide supporting rationale for a decision when requested, where a proposal is deemed to be contentious by the manager or by GESB

-Where an investment is made via a pooled vehicle, GESB aims to review the investment manager’s policies and practices as part of manager selection, monitoring and appointment process.
+Where an investment is made via a pooled vehicle, GESB aims to review the investment manager’s policies and practices as part of the investment manager selection, monitoring and appointment process.

 External proxy adviser(s) and research